BrainVivoDev/OpenBrain/README.md

 # News 🚀🚀🚀
-- [2025-05-07] BrainTwins Embedding Explorer now integrates the publicly available Unsplash database, giving projects access to an expanded repository of high-quality images.
+- [2025-05-20] BrainTwins Embedding Explorer now integrates the publicly available Unsplash database, giving projects access to an expanded repository of high-quality images.
 Users can now retrieve output images from Unsplash based on the modified BrainTwins embedding of the uploaded input image.
 For more info and guidelines, see *Alternative Image Databases* section below.
+- [2025-05-15] Bug fix in `emotion_prediction.py`: scaling of valence and arousal prediction values was added to match the values in `va_transformation_table`.
 - [2025-05-06] By executing the notebook `open_brain_examples.ipynb` valence and arousal regression models are trained and saved.
 The models can be used for emotion prediction by calling the function `predict_emotion` in `emotion_prediction.py`.
 - [2025-04-29] For you convenience, a transformation table mapping known emotions to the VA space is now available at brain_embedding_model/va_transformation_table.csv
 - [2025-04-27] BrainTwins Embedding Explorer now supports creating new LanceDB tables based on your custom set of images.
 For more information see '*Using your own set of images*' section below.